lauti910/java-bootcamp-2017/README.md

 ##### Practice: #####

 1. Create the REST layer for your shopping cart REST API.
-Use JAX-RS for it.
-2. Use Spring DI to inject necessary dependencies in your classes.
-Test REST and Service layers.
+2. Test REST and Service layers.
 3. Expose the shopping cart created in the topic 3.
 4. Write the swagger file for point 1
 5. Create and document with swagger a REST API to register users.
 The API must provide: add, delete, update and find by name and find by nickname operations.
 Note that the username must be unique.